ITV/scala-pact/scalapact-docs/src/main/paradox/index.md

 Scala-Pact is a library for generating Consumer Driven Contract files in Scala projects following the PACT standard using [ScalaTest](http://www.scalatest.org/).
 Includes supporting tools that use Pact files to verify and stub services.

-ScalaPact is intended for Scala developers who are looking for a better way to manage the HTTP contracts between their services.
+Scala-Pact is intended for Scala developers who are looking for a better way to manage the HTTP contracts between their services.

 ## Source code
 The source for Scala-Pact can be found on [github](https://github.com/ITV/scala-pact).

 ## Acknowledgments
-ScalaPact is not an original idea - this project would never have happened without those who came before us:
+Scala-Pact is not an original idea - this project would never have happened without those who came before us:

 1. [DiUS](https://github.com/DiUS)
 1. [Pact Foundation](https://github.com/pact-foundation)
 1. [Thoughtworks / Ian Robinson / Martin Fowler](http://martinfowler.com/articles/consumerDrivenContracts.html)

+It would also not have been possible to get the project to it's current state without the efforts of the people who have contributed to it.
+Either as code contributors (see the @ref:[change log](change-log.md) for details), idea generators / critics, and fearless testers using it on production systems even though they should know better.

 ## Change Log
 Updates and information about changes made between releases can be found in the @ref:[change log](change-log.md).